Sukh- Joy/Bliss

 - Start in Dandasana (staff pose) with your legs stretched out in front of you.

 - Bring your legs inwards, crossing the ankles.
-Start with your left leg and then your right leg.
+Start with your left leg and then your right leg (or the other way round if that feels natural for you).

-- Allow the knees to separate, crossing your shins and sliding your feet under your opposite knee or thigh.
+- Crossing the legs at your shins, let the knees drop down closer to the floor, and slide your feet under your opposite thigh.

-- Legthen the spine lifting through the top of the head, and tipping the pelvis slightly forward to prevent the spine from founding spine.
+- Lengthen the spine lifting through the top of the head.

-- Relax your facial muscles, your jaw, and the nostrils.
-Remove thr tongue from the top of your mouth.
+- Relax your facial muscles, your jaw, and your nostrils.
+Remove the tongue from the top of your mouth.

 - Breath slowly through your nostrils for as long as it is comfortable watching the rhythm of the breath.